privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

     Students will work in several languages depending on their experience.
     Beginners will learn JavaScript, the language of the web, through creating projects in WoofJS, our JavaScript learning platform.
-Intermediate coders will learn to build web-based games and applications in JavaScript, HTML, and CSS.
-More advanced coders will take a deeper dive into advanced JavaScript or work in Python, Java, or another text-based language of their choosing.
+Intermediate coders will take a deeper dive into  JavaScript or work in Python.

     J﻿oin the waitlist by registering below.
+We will open the class with 3 or more students.
+Classes run weekly until 6/8 with the following days off: 3/23, 3/30, 5/25.

+    P﻿rice: $90 per 1.5 hour session
 ---